 - Small bonus: +10 experience points, or the equivalent of riding .5 kilometers.

-- Lightweight (feather): reduces your weight by 15 pounds for 15 seconds.
+- Lightweight (feather): reduces your weight by 10% for 30 seconds.

 Use on climbs, when weight matters the most.

-- Draft Boost (van): increases the draft effect you are experiencing by 50% for 30 seconds.
+- Draft Boost (van): increases the draft effect you are experiencing for 40 seconds.

 Use at higher speeds (flats and descents), especially when no draft is available (although it is still useful when drafting.)

 - Burrito: turns off the draft effect for riders in a cone-shaped window behind you for 20 seconds.
 Event-only.